zhaoy17/did-infrastructure/README.md

 You can create those resources by calling the children modules in **terraform/main.tf** (https://www.terraform.io/docs/language/modules/index.html).

 ### Provisioning Infrastructure
-* Circleci pipelines to create resources have been set up, which is triggered when modifications have been made to this repo
+* Circleci pipelines that create resources have been set up, which is triggered when modifications have been made to this repo